herjulf/coap/README.md

 Implementation
 --------------
 All in standard C. No need for libraries nor classes.
 Should be easy to port and extend.
 Can fork be a daemon.
+This code is tested with the pub/sub implementation the Contiki-OS [3] the repository from [4] was used.

 Copyright
 ---------